abeing/droog/mechanics.md

 | Rifle             | Ranged |   +4    |    - |   75% |       - |       - |
 | Laser             | Ranged |   +5    |    - |     - |       - |     50% |

+All attacks have a uniform 25% chance to inflict weakened or hobbled.

 A creature that is **stunned** has his or her next turn moved back 20-50 minus 10 per their constitution score.